Health Information Management

 - Develop and formulate policies and procedures to integrate technology and identify processes and systems to monitor and evaluate the accuracy and retrieval of computerized medical information.

 - Admission to Coppin State University (CSU) through the Office of Admissions Apply online

-- Competitive Admission Process [FALL only] to the Health Information Management Program in the College of Health Professions (CHP) through the Student Affairs and Retention Office (STAR) Application
+- Competitive Admission Process [FALL only] to the Health Information Management Program in the College of Health Professions (CHP) through the College of Health Professions Academic Success Center, formerly STAR Office Application

 - EARLY Decision Deadline = December 1st each year